NYC Math Festival 2024

 Play fascinating games, hone your problem-solving skills, and enjoy unique mathematical activities while surrounded by the exciting festival atmosphere, all while guided by math and learning experts, Lauren Rose and Frances Stern.
 Frances is from the Courant Institute at NYU, and Lauren is an Associate Math Professor at Bard College.

-The Joy of SET, featuring Liz McMahon and Gary Gordon
+Play Games of SET, with Liz McMahon and Gary Gordon

 Challenge yourself and others to an exciting game of SET, a fun and fast-paced card game for players of all ages!
 Join math professors Liz McMahon and Gary Gordon, who literally co-wrote the book on the mathematics of SET, to learn more about the many mathematical dimensions of this seemingly simple game!